Both photography and design projects depend on the client’s subjective appreciation of aesthetics.

 Web design is a complex, lengthy and costly process involving a lot of human interaction.
 We may disagree to a point when we prefer to end our collaboration.

-However, I would feel really upset if you had to throw this considerable money and time investment out of the window.
+However, I would feel really upset if you had to throw out of the window such a considerable money and time investment.

 So my web design process features inbuilt emergency exits: